 “Learning about ourselves is a key part of building the life we want to live”

 As the Head of Mentorship, I work closely with mentees and their families at Dallington.
-I am passionate about mentoring knowing the significant impact it can have on helping mentees build confidence and find a sense of purpose.
-Beyond this, I am regularly engaged in the development of Dallington’s mentorship model to ensure this aligns with the evolving needs of young adults today.
+I am passionate about the mentoring model we have developed, having witnessed the powerful impact it can have to build confidence and derive a sense of purpose in young people.
+I am regularly engaged in the reviewal of Dallington’s mentoring programme to ensure this aligns with the evolving needs of young adults today.